mrabayomi/Image-Gallery/README.md

 # Image-Gallery
-A nice and professional Image Gallery builty using HTML and CSS.
+A nice and professional Image Gallery builty using HTML, CSS and JQuery for the animation.